Fahleh/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u - Move all filers beginning with uppercase rm *~ - Delete all files ending with ~ mkdir -p welcome/to/school - Creates a directory and its parent directories ls -al -F -m - Lists the content of working directory separated by a comma
+mv [[:upper:]]* /tmp/u - Move all filers beginning with uppercase rm *~ - Delete all files ending with ~ mkdir -p welcome/to/school - Creates a directory and its parent directories ls -xamp - Lists the content of working directory separated by a comma